 Trudeau earned his master of fine arts degree in graphic design from the Yale School of Art in 1973.
 He has worked as a writer and essayist for such publications as Harper's, Rolling Stone, The New Republic, The New Yorker, New York, The Washington Post, The New York Times and Time Magazine.
 In 1974, Trudeau published a book together with Von Hoffman, 'The Fireside Watergate', which became a best-seller.

-In his long career, Trudeau has made several political statements within his comics.
+In his long career, Trudeau has made several political statements within his comics, and has been groundbreaking in dealing with topics like homosexuality in comic strips.
 He also has been a strong advocate of cartoonists' rights.
-In 1975, Trudeau won the Pulitzer Prize, followed by the Rueben Award in 1996.
+According to his syndicate's site, 'Doonesbury' "has chronicled American history and culture in a parallel universe".
+By 2015, 'Doonesbury' is still syndicated to over 1000 daily and Sunday newspapers worldwide.
+In 1975, Trudeau was the first comic strip artist to win the Pulitzer Prize, followed by the Rueben Award in 1996.